kevinyswong/kevinyswong.github.io/index.md

   intelligent people have, which is not being serious or solemn.
 They <i>know</i>
   what they are talking about so they have no need to be earnest about it.
   </blockquote>
-  We must humor ourselves with a historic name whose life ran afoul with incredible jest!
+  We must humor ourselves with a historic name whose life and fortune ran afoul in incredible jest!
 Currid-Halkett writes, "In the Enlightenment, Voltaire and Rousseau had equal footing."
 But this is the sort of false perception caused by a retrospective rose-tinted lenses along the lines of: "Rousseau's ideas have proved influential; therefore he must have been popular and well-received in his time."
-This is not true.
+This was not true.
 Voltaire, an aristocrat, was hostile and antagonistic to Rousseau and his upstart ideas.
 Rousseau, though well-known then and now, was for the most part infamous during his lifetime.
 It was with the French Revolution, nearly a decade after Roussea's death, a radical